hashkrish/se2001-notes/question_papers/22t2/oppe2/set_1.md

 ## Problem 1 [15 marks]

 A confidential and long text file has to be shared with others.
-Before sharing the ownership of the file wants to hide some sensitive text.
+Before sharing the file, the owner of the file wants to hide some sensitive text.

 Write a **sed script** that will print the file after making the below changes.

 - If any line contains any of the strings `Password`, `password`, `Address`, `address`, or the line consists of only digits then the entire line should be replaced with the string `##REDACTED##`.
 Note that the word `REDACTED` is in capitals with two `#` characters on each side in the replaced string.

 - Add the line `##CONFIDENTIAL##` before the first and after the last line of the file.
 Note that the word `CONFIDENTIAL` is in capitals with two `#` characters on each side, there should be no other characters(including spaces) on this line.

 Note: complete partial tasks for partial marking.
 Hint: use command like `/pattern/ c string` to replace complete line containing the `pattern` with `string`.
 Test case description: The input is the input file.
 And output is the output of running your sed script.

 ### Prefix